bjmeryem/alx_html_css/headphones/README.md

-here is my code .
+This is not my final result of building from scratch a webpage using html and css.